Gopinath0903/19CS301Module8/README.md

                 print(l[i], end=" ")
  a = int(input())
 odd(a)

 ```
 ### Output:
 ![image](https://github.com/user-attachments/assets/a13fba7c-36b5-4227-98c1-82ab22a7804a)

+### Result:
-### Result: Thus, the given program is implemented and executed successfully .
+Thus the python program to display elements from a list, present at odd index positions was executed successfully .

-EXPT NO>8C To Write a python program to Given the participants'	score sheet for your University Sports Day, you are required to find the runner-up score
+EXPT NO>8C
+### Aim:
-### Aim: To Write a python program to Given the participants' score sheet for your University Sports Day, you are required to find the runner-up score.
+To Write a python program to Given the participants' score sheet for your University Sports Day, you are required to find the runner-up score.
 You are given scores.
 Store them
-         in a list and find the score of the runner-up.

 ### Algorithm:
 STEP 1: Start.